sumnerjj/omada/README.md

 - The current implementation assumes the viewer of the dashboard is using UTC time.
 When aggregating stats with the given definitions, using a different time zone will give different results.
 So as a follow-up, we may want to adjust the default time zone, or allow a user to set their own time zone.

 * Follow-ups
-- Allow a user to set their own time zone.
 - Caching for user stats.
+Consider rails-native read-through cache with Redis.
+- Graphs/visualizations for user stats
 - Authentication
-- Graphs/visualizations for user stats
+- Allow a user to set their own time zone.

 * Ruby version
 ruby 3.2.2

 * Rails version
 Rails 8.0.2

-* System dependencies

-* Configuration

 * Database creation
 bin/rails db:migrate